 There are many different types of creditors and they don’t all act or react in the same way.
 If HMRC is one of your creditors we would suggest that you get in touch as we communicate with them on a daily basis and are very well placed to give you detailed advice that fits in with your specific situation.

 That being said it may be that all you require is time to sort a temporary cash-flow issue.
 If this is the case we would certainly recommend speaking with a professional that can assist in the step by step management of creditor communications given the sensitive nature of your situation.
 In order to avoid liquidation you may be able to look at a survival solution such as a company voluntary arrangement.
-Jameson Smith & Co can help with all of the above and if you are in any doubt you should just pick up the phone as we help UK directors every day with similar situations.
+Company Debt can help with all of the above and if you are in any doubt you should just pick up the phone as we help UK directors every day with similar situations.
 Even if there is nothing that we can do to help we will always provide you with helpful advice and point you in the right direction without charging you a penny.

 Written by: Mike Smith